nus-cs2103/website-base/admin/project-constraints.md

 * **Constraint-No-Installer**: The software should work without requiring an installer.
 Having an optional installer is OK as long as the portable (non-installed) version has all the critical functionality.
   %%**Reason:** We do not want to install all your projects on our testing machines when we test them for grading.%%

+* **Constraint-Minimal-Network**:
+  * The software should not depend on your own remote server. %%**Reason:** Anyone should be able to test your app any time, even after the semester is over.%%
+  * It is OK to use a reliable public API e.g., Google search but we recommend that you have a fallback mechanism (e.g., able to load data using a data file if the network is down). %%**Reason:** During the mass peer-testing session the network access can be intermittent due to high load.
+If your feature cannot be tested due to lack of Internet, that will have to be counted as a major bug, to be fair to those whose app is being tested and bugs found being penalized.%%
+  * Also be cautioned that automated testing of such features will be harder, and public APIs can block your access if they mistake your automated tests as a bot attack.

 * **Constraint-External-Software**: The use of third-party frameworks/libraries is allowed but only if they,
     *   are free, open-source, and have permissive license terms %%(E.g., trial version of libraries that require purchase after N days are not allowed)%%.